Canadian Arctic and Northern Lights

 Most known for its huge vertical cliffs of Archean rocks, reputedly the oldest stones in Canada, Lady Franklin Island is an uninhabited isle off Hall Peninsula on Baffin Island.
 Black guillemots, ptarmigan and gulls all nest in this ice-filled area of the Davis Strait.
 Lumbering walrus haul out to the south at Monumental Island, which is also a well-known denning site for polar bears.
 Nearby, the Cumberland Sound is home to its own species of beluga whale.

 Staffed completely by Inuit, Torngat Mountains National Park takes its name from the Inuktitut word Tongait, meaning place of spirits.
-You have a rare chance to follow in the footsteps of Inuit as they share their stories of spirits and traditions in their homeland, where for centuries they have been fishing and hunting polar bears and caribou.
+Here, Inuit share their stories of spirits and traditions in their homeland, where for centuries they have been fishing and hunting polar bears and caribou.
 This magical land made up of dramatically spectacular mountains and deep fjords nudging up to iceberg-filled waters is only accessible by boat.

 DAY 16: HALIFAX